Kakha-Rekhviashvili/QuoteApplication/README.md

 The project is Written in c#.
 It is app to save quotes.
-Inside it is implemented CRUD operations and some kind of searching filtering functionalities.
+Inside it is implemented CRUD operations and some kind of searching, filtering functionalities.
 To build The project there are used following technlogies: c#, asp.net core, sql server, entity-framework, html/css.